aj0strow/ajostrow.me/db/articles/react-project-tips.md

 }
 ```

-I think this structure is **wrong**.
-You want to partition by an arbitrary prefix key like `session` and then include all possible state variables to render the view.
+It was a bad choice.
+Instead partition the reducers by an arbitrary prefix name like `session` and then include all possible state variables to render the view.

 ```js
 {